|Recruit's Loved Ones|

 Congratulations on your orders to attend the Coast Guard’s Direct Entry Petty Officer Training Course (DEPOT) in Cape May, New Jersey.
 We look forward to your arrival and offer you the challenge of DEPOT designed specifically to provide you with the skill sets to serve America in the United States Coast Guard.
 Welcome Aboard!

 The goal of the Direct Entry Petty Officer Training Course is to produce petty officers who on the basis of their civilian professions, prior military experience, or a combination of both, will graduate as highly motivated and basically trained members ready to assume the duties and responsibilities of their pay grade.
 For more information on the program review Pre Training Information.

 This course is 20 days in duration with students arriving on Sunday evening and graduating on a Friday.
 Training will consist of instruction and practical experience in military courtesies, drills and ceremonies, military justice, code of conduct, leadership and supervision, seamanship, uniforms, ranks and rates, career development, first aid and survival, fitness, wellness and quality of life, Coast Guard history, traditions, and values, safety, damage control, small arms, Coast Guard assets and missions, administration and personal finance, watch standing, security and communications.
 TRACEN Cape May will prepare orders to first unit, issue ID cards, arrange household goods moves, and provide access to travel agent for flight arrangements.
-Members are responsible for travel from TRACEN to home following graduation.
-Entitlements only include travel from Cape May to next duty station for active duty members.
 The physical fitness assessment and swim assessment will be conducted during the first week of training.
 The standards are listed on page 19 of the Helmsman.
-Training will be held 7 days per week, 12-14 hours per day.
+Training will be held 7 days per week, 12-16 hours per day.
 Members will have limited access to pay phones but will be allowed to make calls for family and business requirements periodically.
 No cellular phones are allowed during training.
 Advanced travel, DLA and pay may be authorized to assist members and families with travel.